Skip to content

 Minimalist wall art can greatly improve a space's look.
 To use it well, consider these tips:

-- Think about the size of the art compared to furniture
+• Think about the art's size compared to furniture

 Lighting is crucial for minimalist art.
 Good lighting can highlight the piece's simplicity.
 It can create interesting shadows and effects.
 Natural light often works well with minimalist designs.